 Robert M. Holler, the son of the late J.C.
 Lester and Marion Holler was a loving, generous, hard working, handsome and fun loving man.
 He went above and beyond, not only as a father, grandfather, brother, son, uncle and friend, but as a human being.
 He felt that being kind, decent, trust-worthy, helpful and good to others should apply to everyone that he met.
 Very seldom, did he turn away the opportunity to make a situation better for whomever he could, if he could find the way; Especially, if it were for a plate of hot food accompanied by a bowl of ice cream!

-To send flowers in memory of Robert M. Holler, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Robert M. Holler, please visit our Heartfelt Sympathies Store.

 Everyone would always recognize him happily rambling up the road in his cherry picker truck, blaring Christian music, toting Bailiff- his side-kick German Shepherd dog, that shared in all of his daily ventures.
 Traveling all over the region as “Bob the Sign Man”.
 He was not a shy man when it came to a conversation.
 He had the gift of gab better than anyone and a pocket full of charm to go with it.
 Keeping clients, many of whom became life-long friends, strangers and loved ones, they were all enchanted for hours with adventures, historical accounts and of course, LOTS of advice.